"

 Journal Title Author First Author's Country Article Name Year Published Variable Number of Studies Number of Students Number of Effects Effect Size

-Unpublished Thesis Torres USA A Meta-Analysis of Research-Based Reading Interventions with English Language Learners.
-2016 Response to Intervention programs 20 0 11 1.32
+Dissertation Torres USA A Meta-Analysis of Research-Based Reading Interventions with English Language Learners.
+2016 Response to Intervention programs 20 0 11 0.32

 Review of Educational Research Swanson & Lussier USA A selective synthesis of the experimental literature on dynamic assessment 2001 Dynamic assessment (feedback) 30 5,104 170 1.12